cyberark/ark-sdk-python/docs/sdk/authenticators.md

 dpa_api = ArkDPAAPI(isp_auth=isp_auth)
 ```

-Where in the above example, we create an authenticator, and authenticate to a specific ISP tenant, using identity authentication type with a given username and password
+The example above initializes an instance of the ArkISPAuth class and authenticates to the specified ISP tenant, using the `Identity` authentication type with the provided username and password.

-Once authenticated, the authenticate method can return a token but it can also be ignored if not needed as it is stored internally.
+The `authenticate` method returns a token, which be ignored because it is stored internally.

-The authenticator can be passed on to the fitting service for the service execution.
+After authenticating, the authenticator can be used passed to the services you want to access.